For me painting is simply a place of rest and reflection where you are free from the need to understand.”

 Born in 1973 I grew up in Japan as the child of adventurous missionaries, learnt to speak Japanese and attended boarding school from age 6–18.
 With a Dutch mother and English father I was what they call a 'Third Culture Kid'.
 The exposure to many different cultures from an early age made 'defining' myself a particular challenge!

 Older, wiser and now calling St Albans, Hertfordshire home I no longer see the need to define who I am or what I do.
 If I can pinpoint the start of my painting journey I would say that it was on seeing the work of British artist John Miller and his Cornish landscape paintings.

-I have taught myself to paint since my early twenties never really imagining that I would one day be able to make it my full-time career.
+With no formal Art training (not even a GCSE or A-Level!)
+I have painted since my early twenties never really imagining that I would one day make it my full-time career.
 An eternal optimist, I loved what I created even from the start and my next painting will always be my favourite!
 I read somewhere that 'When you learn to paint you find a constant companion'.
 I find that painting is endlessly entertaining.

 I love to teach others how to paint so in 2010 I started my first Art class.
 Now a family business, ArtShed enables hundreds of children in our local community to attend weekly Art Classes and holiday camps where they can learn to draw and paint.